yuzhaouoe/yuzhaouoe.github.io/_posts/2024-10-18-ViT in pure JAX.md

 Now, the real "logic" of the model.
 Don't forget that each block is nothing but a *function* over the **model parameters** and an **input**.

+I won't explain each block in detail, as this is pretty standard and there is plenty of material out there to learn how a transformer works.

+For the MLP, we just perform an up and down projection with a Relu activation function in the middle.

 ```python
 def mlp(x, mlp_params):

     # unpack the parameters